-To the Library Board Interlochen Public Library Grand Traverse County Interlochen, Michigan
+To the Members of the Board Interlochen Public Library Interlochen, Michigan

-We have audited the financial statements of the governmental activities and the major fund of Interlochen Public Library for the year ended December 31, 2020.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated December 21, 2020.
+We have audited the financial statements of governmental activities and the major fund of the Interlochen Public Library for the year ended December 31, 2021.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated January 3, 2022.
 Professional standards also require that we communicate to you the following information related to our audit.

-Significant Audit Findings
+Significant Audit Matters